mobiletoly/moviex-backend/README.md

 ```

 Note that `user` and `password` fields are empty (`_`).
 You can put your username and password here,
 but usually it is not a good idea.
-Instead this code allows you to override database parameters
+Instead, the configuration loader in our code allows overriding database
-(or any other parameters that can be added in config file) by using environment variables with
+parameters (or any other parameters that can be added to config file) by using environment variables with
-syntax such as "SERVICE_CONFIGNODE_CONFIGNAME" in all-capital letters form, e.g. to change
-parameters for Film service we use a name `FILMSRV` (it will be `USERSRV` for User service),
+syntax such as `[SERVICENAME]_[CONFIGNODE]_[CONFIGNAME]`.
+To change parameters for Film service we use a
-the CONFIGNODE will be `DATABASE` and let's say password will be `PASSWORD`.
-So all together
+name `FILMSRV` (it will be `USERSRV` for User service), the CONFIGNODE part will be `DATABASE` and password
-to pass database password to Film service, you have to set up environment variable
+will be `PASSWORD`.
+So all together to pass database password to Film service, you have to set up environment
-`FILMSRV_DATABASE_PASSWORD=mypassword`.
+variable `FILMSRV_DATABASE_PASSWORD=mypassword`.

 ## IntelliJ IDEA

-Now open moviex-backend directory in IntelliJ and let's setup projects.
-Choose Run / Edit Configuration
-in the menu and add few new **Go Build** tasks:
+In IntelliJ open moviex-backend directory.
+Choose **Run** / **Edit Configuration** in the menu and add few
+new **Go Build** tasks:

 - Name: `apigateway`